 Hullcar Aquifer Information

-The water quality within the Hullcar aquifer 103 is an emerging environmental issue that the Ministry of Environment and Climate Change Strategy (ENV) is working collaboratively with the Interior Health Authority, Ministry of Agriculture (AGRI) and the Ministry of Forest, Lands and Natural Resource Operations & Rural Development (FLNR).
-This cross government team is focused on identifying significant sources of pollutants, assessing a variety of approaches to resolve the water quality issue, as well as conduct monitoring of the activities above the aquifer.
+The water quality within the Hullcar aquifer 103 is an emerging environmental issue that the Ministry of Environment and Climate Change Strategy (ENV) is working on collaboratively with the Interior Health Authority, Ministry of Agriculture (AGRI) and the Ministry of Forest, Lands and Natural Resource Operations & Rural Development (FLNR).
+This cross government team is focused on identifying significant sources of pollutants, assessing a variety of approaches to resolve the water quality issue, as well as conducting monitoring of the activities above the aquifer.
 The aquifer is a source of drinking water for the Steele Springs Waterworks District (SSWD), a small water system located within the Township of Spallumcheen which serves approximately 150 residents, through 57 connections.
 Interior Health is also aware of an additional 22 private water wells, which draw water from the Hullcar aquifer and are not connected to the Steele Springs Waterworks system.

 - Frequently Asked Questions (PDF) - June 6, 2016